Katee/kate.io/content/pairing.md

 * Starting a toy Torrent meta search engine using BeautifulSoup and Elasticsearch (with [Gautham Goli](https://github.com/GauthamGoli)).
 * Profiling and reducing memory usage in a Python project that stores large files in memcache (with [Indradhanush](https://indradhanush.github.io/)).
-* Showing and explaining basic git usage.
+* Writing integration tests for a full-stack Javascript project.
-* Writing C code to do math on wide integers without using assembly instructions.
+* Intercepting ICMP packets in Rust.
 * Doing some word related exercises in Python.
-* Intercepting ICMP packets in Rust.
+* Writing C code to do math on wide integers without using assembly instructions.
-* Writing integration tests for a full-stack Javascript project.
+* Explaining and demonstrating basic git usage.

 Here's a paring wishlist: